giova333/kalah-game/README.md

 ```

 # How to run
-If you want to run project on your local machine type the following command from the root directory:
+If you want to run project on your local machine set dev profile and type the following command from the root directory:

 ```
 mvn clean install